HCIILAB/Scene-Text-Recognition-Recommendations/README.md

 </p>

 ### What's New
+- **We create a new section to record OCR-related papers in CVPR2022**
 - **We have released a framework of STR in pytorch.
 ASTER and CRNN are reimplemented and you can build your own network with it**
 - **Check Here:**: [Framework](Framework/main.md)